WGSExtract/WGSExtract.github.io/README.md

 This tool is designed to be a simple, push-button manipulation of [WGS files](https://h600.org/wiki/Sequencing+File+Formats) from any source.
 It hides the scripting of complex bioinformatic tools and automatically determines needed parameters and variances for the data supplied it.
 For more control over your pipeline, either learn to use the underlying tools directly in a command shell or seek a Galaxy server (such as [UseGalaxy](https://usegalaxy.org/)).

+[Dante Labs](https://genome.dantelabs.com), [Nebula Genomics](https://portal.nebula.org/), and [ySeq](https://yseq.net/) are test results most commonly used with this tool.
+[Full Genomes Corp](https://fullgenomes.com]), [Sano Genetics](https://sanogenetics.com), [Sequencing](https://sequencing.com/) and [Veritas (historical)](https://veritasgenetics.com) are other test providers.
+These are all results from [Illumina](https://illumina.com) or [MGI](https://en.mgi-tech.com/) sequencers.
+Results from [Oxford Nanapore](https://nanoporetech.com/) and [PacBio HiFi](https://www.pacb.com/smrt-science/smrt-sequencing/hifi-reads-for-highly-accurate-long-read-sequencing/) are also used; as is [FamilyTreeDNA](https://ftdna.com/)'s BigY product.
+(This is not an endorsement of any company or service; simply reporting what we commonly encounter.)

-We use the Facebook group [Cpnsumer WGS Testing](https://www.facebook.com/groups/373644229897409/) for discussions on how to make use of your **sub-$500, DTC 30x WGS test** results.
+We use the Facebook group [Consumer WGS Testing](https://www.facebook.com/groups/373644229897409/) for discussions on how to make use of your **sub-$500, DTC 30x WGS test** results.
 Bugs, use cases and announcements about this tool happen there.
 As part of that Facebook groups' Files section, you will find a number of useful companion documents and tool references.
 In particular, start with [Bioinformatics for Newbies](http://bit.ly/38jnxnK).

 User issues, if not brought up in the [Facebook group](https://www.facebook.com/groups/373644229897409/), should be raised in the [user issues section of this site](https://github.com/WGSExtract/WGSExtract.github.io/issues).
 The local issues section is preferred so code bugs, use limitations and suggested improvements can be tracked within the development project.